 The fix isn't more documentation.
 It's a different kind of artifact — one that captures product-level decisions in a format both humans and agents can reason about.

-That's what a Product Behavior Contract (PBC) is.
-It's Markdown-first, machine-readable, and designed to sit alongside your existing agent context:
+That's what a behavior spec is — formally a Product Behavior Contract (PBC).
+It's Markdown-first, machine-readable, and designed to sit alongside your existing agent context.

 - What must happen — required outcomes for each behavior